UrbanDataWonk/website_v3/content/publication/example/index.md

 publication: In *Wowchemy Conference*
 publication_short: In *ICW*

-Complete list of publications: Below is a complete list of my publiications.
+Abstract: Below is a complete list of my publiications.

 - 2019
   - “2019 Annual Report: Our Nation, In Numbers.”
 USAFacts Institute.
 Bellevue, WA.
 2019.